-So get your apple recipes ready and read on for our top picks for apple picking with kids in Westchester and Rockland County.
-(Remember to contact the farms before heading out.
-Many are family owned and operated, and hours may change with little or no notice.)
+So get your apple recipes ready and read on for our top picks for apple picking with kids in Westchester and the Hudson Valley.
+Remember to contact the farms before heading out.
+Many are family-owned and -operated, and hours may change with little or no notice.

 Wilkens Fruit & Fir Farm – Yorktown Heights

-I have fond childhood memories of this farm!
 Check in to get your bags and picking poles (available to rent) and catch a hayride to the apple orchard.
-The farm offers over a dozen varieties of apples available at different times throughout the season (picking started September 3, 2016), so be sure to check the schedule to see when your favorites are ripe and ready for picking.
-They also offer pumpkin picking starting approximately October 2, and if you're already thinking about the holiday season, the farm also offers Choose-and-Cut Christmas trees starting the Saturday after Thanksgiving.
-Its bake shop and markets offer freshly baked goods including pies, cookies, apple cider doughnuts, strudel sticks, snacks, candy and country-themed and seasonal crafts and gifts.
+The farm offers more than a dozen varieties of apples available at different times throughout the season—picking starts September 1, 2018—so be sure to check the schedule to see when your favorites are ready.
+Pumpkin picking will be available later in the season, and the farm also offers choose-and-cut Christmas trees starting November 24.
+Its bake shop and markets offer freshly baked goods including pies, cookies, apple cider doughnuts, strudel sticks, snacks, and country-themed and seasonal crafts and gifts.

 The Orchards of Concklin – Pomona

 This farm offers a variety of apples throughout the season.
 Apple picking starts September 16, 2018, and don't forget to visit the farm store and bakery with tons of goodies to choose from.

 Formerly Applewood Orchards, Apple Dave's was renamed for founder David Hull in 2015.
 In addition to delicious apples and pumpkins (in October), there are wagon rides, puppet shows, live music, and fresh apple cider donuts.
 Activities are free, and you only pay for what you pick.